yuanyue-liu-group/EDI/docs/source/Input.rst

 The fortran namelist format is used for the input of EDI.
-The default input file name is `calcmdefect.dat` Required other data fils should be specified in the input file.
+The default input file name is `calcmdefect.dat` Required data fils should be specified in the input file.
 Different calculation options are set in input file as well.
 Below is the detailed discussion of the input variables and their meanings.